kkwong44/travelogue/README.md

 ### Frontend - About Page

+***User Story #16 - As a Site User I can navigate to about page so that I can only read about the purpose of this site***

 Users should able to find more information about the site.

 The About page offer information about the site and the user can access it by selecting "About" from the menu bar.